RickBr0wn/my-awesome-new-app/README.md

-# Minimal React Boiler Plate
+# My Awesome New App